irskep/cheapo_website/README.md

 Familiarize yourself with [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 Unfortunately for all us web backend developers, we can never escape database migrations, and we need to do them right.

+**Quick note: it's probably not necessary to use maintenance mode to run migrations, but I haven't had time to update and test new instructions yet.**

 Whenever you make a change to your database, follow these steps:

 1. Make the change in your Python source code.
 Consider using [deferred column loading](https://docs.sqlalchemy.org/en/14/orm/loading_columns.html#deferred-column-loading) to eliminate runtime errors before your migration has been applied to your database.